C-D-Lewis/pebble-universal-fb/README.md

 ## Installation

-Use `pebble package install universal-fb` to unstall, or specify as a dependency in `package.json` in your Pebble project.
+Use `pebble package install universal-fb` to install, or specify as a dependency in `package.json` in your Pebble project.

 ## Documentation